 Who are the therapists you work with?

 We work with licensed psychologists, social workers, marriage and family therapists, and mental health counselors.
-We carefully vet each therapist before adding them to our platform, and seek feedback from each client we match them with.
+We get to know our therapists by asking for feedback from every client we match with them, and hosting regular events.